-Many people have adjusted to working from home throughout the last 6 months.
+Many people have adjusted to working from home and many want it to continue.
 Research shows that productivity is up.
 Will that last?
-Here are some factors that we need to consider as we embark on a new year:
+Here are some factors that we need to consider as we embark on what Future of Work looks like:

-- According to PwC, 2/3’s of all companies are shifting how they generate revenue by altering their product and services mix.
-For example, this requires changes to marketing, product and services support teams, sales approach and messaging, and a new or updated company strategy.
+- According to PwC, 2/3’s of all companies is shifting how they generate revenue by altering their product and services mix.
+For example, this requires changes to marketing, product and services support teams, sales approach, and messaging, and a new or updated company strategy.

-- In regard to this new strategy, how do we engage our employees to build excitement and align to execute the business’ objectives?
+- Regarding this new strategy, how do we engage our employees to build excitement and align to execute the business’ objectives?
 What is the cost if we fail?
 Will the workforce focus on busy-work or value-driven results?

 - Leadership has navigated as best they can in this new world.
 However, they often don’t have enough time, experience, or necessary skills to mobilize their team to achieve the optimal outcome.